isaacnicolas/open-nllb-misc/README.md

 python spm200_analysis.py
 ```
 First, the **spm200_tokenize.py** script loads the FLORES-200 dataset and uses the *facebook/nllb-200-distilled-600M* Sentencepiece tokenizer on the sentences (997 per language).
 Then the **spm200_analysis.py** script gets stats for the token length of sentences for each language (mean, std, median, min and max) and writes it in a .txt file.
+The script also saves the FLORES200.tok.csv file containing the tokenized sentences and their counts.
 Finally, distribution plots of groups of 10 languages grouped by ascending mean are saved as .png.

 ```plaintext
 ind_Latn - 29.15 ± 9.31 (median: 28.0 min: 8, max: 72)